Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Introduction

-By sufficiently large interaction values, however, it is conceivable that a {\sl qualitative} change in the asymptotic behavior of temporal correlations may occur on top of this typical trend: Slowing down effects could become so pronounced that a complete decay of the corresponding fluctuations is no longer observed even for $t \rightarrow \infty$.
+By sufficiently large interaction values, however, it is conceivable that a {\sl qualitative} change in the asymptotic behavior of temporal correlations may occur on top of this typical trend \cite{Werner2008,hoshino2015}: Slowing down effects could become so pronounced that a complete decay of the corresponding fluctuations is no longer observed even for $t \rightarrow \infty$.
 From a spectroscopic perspective, this would correspond to a complete softening of the lowest absorption peak, eventually collapsing into a $\delta$-function with zero weight at zero frequency~\cite{Raas2009}.

-Heuristically, one could associate an asymptotically not decaying part of a given (e.g., magnetic) correlation function to the persistence of ``long-term memory'' information in the fluctuations of the corresponding sector.
-On a more formal level, as already noted in some of the earliest works on the linear response theory~\cite{Kubo1957,Wilcox1968}, such a long-term memory behavior of temporal fluctuations precisely reflects the existence of a {\sl finite} difference ($C \neq 0$) between the values of the static {\sl isothermal} susceptibility and the {\sl isolated} (Kubo-Nakano) one in the same system~\cite{Kubo1957,Kwok1969}.
+Heuristically, one could associate an asymptotically not decaying part of a given (e.g., magnetic) correlation function to the persistence of\phantom{.} ``long-term memory'' information in the fluctuations of the corresponding sector.
+On a more formal level, as already noted in some of the earliest works on the linear response theory~\cite{Kubo1957,Wilcox1968}, such a long-term memory behavior of temporal fluctuations precisely reflects the existence of a {\sl finite} difference ($C \neq 0$) between the values of the static {\sl isothermal} susceptibility and the zero-frequency limit of the standard {\sl Kubo response function} in the same system~\cite{Kubo1957,Kwok1969}.
 At the same time, it is important to stress how long-term memory effects are directly linked to intrinsic properties of the many-particle energy spectrum of the problem under consideration.
-For example, under certain conditions (discussed in Sec.~II), a non vanishing $C$ can be associated to the presence of (at least) one {\sl degenerate} many-electron eigenstate.
+For example, under certain conditions (discussed in Sec.~II), a non vanishing $C$ can be associated with the presence of (at least) one {\sl degenerate} many-electron eigenstate.
 Hence, studying the possible appearance of a long-term memory behavior of temporal correlations in actual model calculations might unveil fundamental information about the many-electron system under investigation.

 Eventually, it is also clear that the presence of finite values of $C$ must be taken carefully into account also from an algorithmic perspective.
 This is certainly the case, for instance, when extracting physical information from a many-body calculation via post-processing approaches like analytic continuation or fluctuation diagnostic schemes.